 - Little storage space.

 This is a minimalistic alternative to OneNote.
 Simplenote is a mobile and web application and a great notebook app.
-It helps you organize your thoughts and structure the action planning.
+It helps you organize your notes and structure the action planning.
 As the name says, it’s easy to use and doesn’t require any extra skills or knowledge to work properly with Simplenote.

 You can use tagging, search function, and even the note history to track all the changes you’ve made.
 The app allows you to share notes via links and create checklists.
 Sounds pretty good for non-sophisticated tasks, yeah?